igorwaw/web-selfhosting/content/nas-2.md

 LABEL=video1     /media/video1    ext4   nodev,noexec,noatime,nofail,x-systemd.device-timeout=4 0 0
 ```

-A note on other mkfs options: -m 0 disables reserving space for root - by default 5% is reserved, that's only possibly useful on a system disk.
+A note on other mkfs options: `-m 0` disables reserving space for root - by default 5% is reserved, that's only possibly useful on a system disk.
-Option -T largefile4 changes the inode size to 4MB from the default of 16KB.
+Option `-T largefile4` changes the inode size to 4MB from the default of 16KB.
 Inode is an allocation unit.
 4MB is a good value for
-video files which are hundreds of MB to several GB in size.
-Unused inodes take up some disk space.
+video files which are hundreds of MB to several GB in size, because unused inodes take up some disk space.
 But the size taken by each
-file is rounded up to the inode size, so for filesystems containing text documents, photos, applications, etc. - pretty much
+file is rounded up to the inode size, and if you run out of inodes you can't write anything to the disk even if it has free space, so for
-everything other than videos or filesystem images - you should stick to the default.
+filesystems containing text documents, photos, applications, etc. - pretty much everything other than videos or filesystem images - you
+should stick to the default.

 What do the fstab options mean?
 Nodev and noexec are for increased security, they forbid executables and device files on the
 data filesystems; noatime means access time will not be recorded (I use this option for all filesystems on all my machines);
-nofail means the system will boot even if the device can't be mounted and device timeout is just that - how long the system will try to mount the drive before
+nofail means the system will boot even if the device can't be mounted and device timeout is just that - how long the system
-giving up.
-By default systemd will stop if it can't mount the drive - it makes sense for system disks, but not for data.
+will try to mount the drive before giving up.
+By default systemd will stop if it can't mount the drive - it makes sense for
+system disks, but not for data.
 In that case, I'd rather have my server available on the network so I can SSH and fix it.